Richard E. Grant: Career

 In March 2013, Grant starred as intelligence analyst Brian Jones in David Morley's radio drama The Iraq Dossier with Peter Firth, Anton Lesser, David Caves, and Lindsay Duncan.
 It recounted the story of how British Ministry of Defence Intelligence expert Jones had tried to warn that his government's September Dossier on Iraq's Weapons of Mass Destruction was inaccurate.
 In 2014, Grant was cast on the HBO series Girls after series creator Lena Dunham saw him in Spice World.

 In 2015, Grant gave a reading at VE Day 70: A Party to Remember in Horse Guards Parade, London.
 In 2016 he joined the HBO series Game of Thrones in Season 6 as Izembaro.
 In 2017, he appeared as the villainous corporate scientist Zander Rice in Logan.

 Grant's critically lauded performance as Jack Hock in Can You Ever Forgive Me?
 (2018) earned him Academy Award, BAFTA, Golden Globe, and Screen Actors Guild Award nominations.
 The part also won Grant a New York Film Critics Circle Award and several other critics awards.

 In 2019, Grant appeared in Star Wars: The Rise of Skywalker.
 Grant played Classic Loki, an older variant of Loki, in the 2021 Disney+ / Marvel Cinematic Universe series Loki.
 Grant portrayed Sir Walter Elliot in Carrie Cracknell's 2022 adaptation of Jane Austen's Persuasion, which premiered on Netflix.
 In 2023 he appeared in Emerald Fennell's psychological thriller Saltburn opposite Barry Keoghan, Jacob Elordi, and Rosamund Pike.

+Grant is set to appear on the second series of The Celebrity Traitors in autumn 2026.